opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 !![Download](../../assets/images/getting_started_download_project.png,250px)

-### Synchronise your changes
+### Synchronize your changes

 Make a change to your data.
 Either create a new feature, delete a feature, or modify the geometry or attributes.
-Open the blue cloud button on the top left of the screen:
+Click the blue cloud button on the top left of the screen:

 !![Cloud button](../../assets/images/getting_started_blue_button.png,250px)